Barred eagle-owl

 The barred eagle-owl (Ketupa sumatrana), also called the Malay eagle-owl, is a species of eagle owl in the family Strigidae.
-It is a member of the large genus Ketupa which is distributed on most of the world's continents.
+It is a member of the large genus Ketupa, which is found on most of the world's continents.
 This relatively little-known species is found from the southern Malay Peninsula down a string of several of the larger southeast Asian islands to as far as Borneo.
 It forms a superspecies with the physically similar but larger spot-bellied eagle-owl (Ketupa nipalensis), although the two species appear to be allopatric in distribution.

 Distribution and habitat

-It is found in Brunei, Cocos (Keeling) Islands, Indonesia, Malaysia, Myanmar, Singapore, and Thailand.
+It is found in Brunei, Indonesia, Malaysia, Myanmar, Singapore, and Thailand.
 Its natural habitat is subtropical or tropical moist lowland forests.
 It typically is a resident of evergreen forests with pools or streams, but also ranges into large gardens with tall, densely foliated trees, such as the Bogor Botanical Gardens found in West Java as well as wooded groves in cultivated country, both sometimes not far from human habitations.
 It usually ranges in elevation from sea-level to roughly 1000 m but can range up to about 1600 m or more at locations like Mount Gede in West Java and Mount Singgalang in West Sumatra.